Compliance with Export Control Laws and Regulations

-IBS includes regular salary and compensation related to a second assignment (e.g., Appointment as dean, chair, and/or center director) if the second assignment is one year or longer in duration.
-IBS is based on the full work load for which the individual is compensated by the University regardless of the source of funding or the number of hours expended.
+IBS includes regular salary and the academic year portion of compensation related to a second assignment (e.g., Appointment as dean, chair, and/or center director) if the second assignment is one year or longer in duration.
 The IBS does not include bonuses, one-time payments or incentive pay.
 Also excluded from the IBS is salary paid directly by another organization.

 IBS does not include: